ASTRO RELOCATION

 I must have relocated my chart at least 100 times as I tried to find my best place to live.
 In the end, after visiting many prospective cities and metropolitan areas, I discovered that there were only about fifteen that truly looked promising for me, and after visiting each of them several times, at different times of the year, I discovered that I really only liked about nine of them.
 Out of those nine, I decided to drop three because I felt I might not be able to physically deal with their extremes in weather.
 But I still had to narrow my choices down further.
 I studied the remaining six relocated charts and dropped four more cities because two meant compromises in creativity, one in housing, and one in relationships.
 And in reflecting more deeply on my visits to those cities, I thought of some potential problems that I didn't even see in the relocated charts.
 That left me with two cities from which to choose: Monterey, California and Olympia, Washington.

 My first choice was Olympia (or some city in that general part of the state, including Seattle).
 I knew my way around Washington pretty well, knew a lot of people there, had lots of cousins and a brother there, had spent many summers there as a child, and had visited often as an adult.
 But, at the time, Olympia was a little too far away and I just couldn't afford the move.
-So, I decided instead to move to Monterey, just a little more than 300 miles up the coast from Venice.
-I knew a lot of people there and I grew up there.
+So, I decided instead to move to Monterey, just a little more than 300 miles up the coast from Venice Beach where I had been living in southern California.
+I knew a lot of people in the Monterey area.
+I grew up there.
 It had changed a lot but, all things considered, it turned out to be the perfect place for me to take care of all the unfinished business in my life – my college degree, my relationship with my father, eliminating some problematic friends, and a host of other things that had been left undone.
 And eight years later, when everything was all done, I was ready to move again, and I did, this time to Washington.
 As of 2024, I've been there 19 years!
 Has Washington been perfect?
 Well, if it isn't, it's the closest I've ever come to perfection – for me.

 When you decide to relocate, you need to take a long hard look at your life and decide what you really want for your life.
 If you love to ski, and that is your passion, and you want to be a ski instructor, you should be thinking Colorado, not Louisiana.
 Love the beach, like swimming daily in the ocean, love the sun, try Florida, not Idaho.
 Need access to the big city for work, think Chicago, not some charming little town four hours away from civilization.
 Look at more than just your relocated chart.
 You need to visit different places, check out the jobs, the weather, the housing, the schools, etc. Subscribe to or read online the local newspapers for the cities you're considering.